xively/xively-mobile-sdk-android/README.md

 The SDK currently supports using the following services:

- * Username/Password based authentication to Xively Identity Management(IdM) API
+ * Username/Password based authentication with Xively Identity Management(IdM) API
  * Querying organization or organization list from Blueprint
  * Querying device or device list from Blueprint
  * Querying end user or end user list from Blueprint